rustybird/corridor/README.md

 	- Clients can spoof their source IP address.
 	- The kernel shows MAC addresses in the log lines, maybe you don't want that.

-- You probably should not use corridor in combination with other iptables-based firewalls (like ufw): They can easily clobber each other's rules, with unpredictable results.
-At the very least, start corridor *after* your other firewall, e.g. using systemd orderings.
+- You **probably should not use corridor in combination with other iptables-based firewalls** (like ufw): They can easily clobber some or all of corridor's rules.
+At the very least, start corridor-init-forwarding and corridor-init-snat *after* your other firewall, e.g. using systemd orderings.

 ## Installation